Sphere packing: Dense packing

 In three-dimensional Euclidean space, the densest packing of equal spheres is achieved by a family of structures called close-packed structures.
 One method for generating such a structure is as follows.
 Consider a plane with a compact arrangement of spheres on it.
-Call it A. For any three neighbouring spheres, a fourth sphere can be placed on top in the hollow between the three bottom spheres.
+Call it A. For any three neighboring spheres, a fourth sphere can be placed on top in the hollow between the three bottom spheres.
 If we do this for half of the holes in a second plane above the first, we create a new compact layer.
 There are two possible choices for doing this, call them B and C. Suppose that we chose B. Then one half of the hollows of B lies above the centres of the balls in A and one half lies above the hollows of A that were not used for B. Thus the balls of a third layer can be placed either directly above the balls of the first one, yielding a layer of type A, or above the holes of the first layer that were not occupied by the second layer, yielding a layer of type C. Combining layers of types A, B, and C produces various close-packed structures.